lollcat/laurence-midgley/index.md

 ---

 <p>
-  I am a research assistant in Machine Learning at the University of Cambridge working with Prof. José Miguel Hernández-Lobato and his group.
+  I am a PhD Student in Machine Learning and Chemistry at the University of Cambridge working with Prof. José Miguel Hernández-Lobato and his group.
   I am currently working on modelling the Boltzmann distribution of molecules with deep generative models.
   I love surfing and rock climbing.
 </p>